ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 - Support for HTTP 1.1 pipelining
 - Enhanced support for compression/decompression
 - Status code and reason are now optional parameters for the `close` action of the WebSocket connector
+- Support for direct configuration of SSL certificates and keys without keystores
+- Support for defining enum type in gRPC request/response messages

 ## Build & Package Management